~ Ode to Ares ~

 Despite his size, Mars thinks he's a lap dog.
 He enjoys playing with other dogs and is especially fond of beagles and cavaliers.
 He also loves balls but will inevitably eat them if left to his own devices.

 Thor, Dog of Thunder

 Introducing Thor, Dog of Thunder - our first cockalier (cocker spaniel x cavalier).

 Thor was named in honour of the brother he never met, Loki, Dog of Mischief.
-Thor came into the world on the Sunshine Coast in mid-July 2020, in the middle of the COVID-19 pandemic.
-He arrived at his new home in Melbourne during lockdown 2.0 and made life in iso a million times better.
+Thor came into the world in the middle of the COVID-19 pandemic and arrived at his new home in Melbourne during lockdown 2.0.
+He made life in isolation a million times better.

 We're super excited to see what sort of dog he grows up to become.
-Follow @dogsofmythology on Instagram to watch the pupper become a doggo.
+Follow @dogsofmythology on Instagram to see the pupper become a doggo.